World Rugby Rankings: Rank leaders

 The first round of matches in the 2019 Rugby World Cup saw a further change at the top, with New Zealand's pool stage victory over the Springboks seeing them regain the top spot.
 England's defeat of New Zealand in the 2019 World Cup semi-finals saw them return to the top spot for the first time since 2004.
 A week later, South Africa reclaimed top spot after defeating England in the final.

 2021 saw the ranking lead change several times with South Africa and New Zealand each holding the top spot at various points.
 In 2022, France replaced South Africa on top of the rankings following their victory over Japan in their summer tour and the Springboks' home defeat by a touring Wales team.
 A week later, Ireland claimed top spot following victory in their summer tour to New Zealand.

-Ireland would hold the top spot until October 2023, when they lost to New Zealand in the quarter-final stage of the 2023 Rugby World Cup – with South Africa replacing them.

-However, following their away defeat to Argentina in the 2024 Rugby Championship, South Africa relinquished top spot to Ireland.
+Ireland held the top spot until October 2023, when they lost to New Zealand in the quarter-final stage of the 2023 Rugby World Cup – with South Africa replacing them.
+However, following their away defeat to Argentina in the 2024 Rugby Championship, South Africa relinquished the top spot to Ireland.

 The Springboks regained the no. 1 position after Ireland's home defeat to New Zealand during the 2024 Autumn Nations Series.

 Since the rankings began, the winners of every edition of the World Cup have held the number 1 spot at the end of the tournament.

 New Zealand have been the most consistently ranked #1 team since the introduction of the world rankings in 2003, having held the #1 ranking for most of the time during this period.
 South Africa is second, with Ireland, England, Wales and France making up the remainder.

 To date, 2019 is the only calendar year in which more than three nations have held the number 1 spot – with five nations holding that title at some point during the year.